 4) Quantitative analysis, typically performed on a microprobe

-Specifically, we will uncover the dynamic magmatic system at Mt.
+Specifically, we uncover the dynamic magmatic system at Mt.
 Pinatubo, revealing mineral chemistry, dissecting trends in amphibole composition, targeting sparse apatite phases, and getting an insight into volatile dynamics.
 The workflow demonstration follows the typical layering of petrogenetic information provided during microanalysis.
 It includes the integration of backscattered electron and X-ray (BEX) and energy dispersive X-ray spectroscopy (EDS) technologies.
 Throughout, we demonstrate software functionality, providing an accessible, reliable and user-friendly experience.

 You will learn: